 I first coated my own boat with Corey’s 2-part urethane, following Brian’s instructions.
 Only one thing to stress out here: unless I did something wrong I can’t think of, a full order of Corey’s goop is not enough for the application procedure on Brian’s videos and plans.
 As advocated, I went 6/3 + 6/3 + 6/3 + 4/2 for the 3 coats on the hull, then 6/3 on the deck.
 But then was left with about 3/1.5.
-So there is barely 1 and a half coats instead of 3 on the deck.
+So the deck barely received 1 and a half coats instead of 3.
 If you want to go for the full 3 coats on the deck, you have to get the 1.5 order of varnish.
 Not a big deal, except maybe that the pinholes left by my tight stitching were barely sealed by the 1.5 coat on the deck, so I had to work quite a bit with my huge tube of glue.
 But the varnish is quite easy to apply following the instructions, and really odorless (especially compared with the Coelan).

 Rigging the kayak

 First in was the back band.
 Couldn’t find a Snap Dragon in Europe, so went for something a bit similar, but with the usual soft attachements.
 Instead of drilling holes in my coaming, I had drilled 6-mm holes in the gunwales on each side of rib 12, and threaded a cord in there.
-Then passed 2 pieces of whipping twine on deck beam 4 to attach the elastic bands at the back.
+Then passed 2 pieces of whipping twine around deck beam 4 to attach the elastic bands at the back.
 Also put the footrests back on their racks.

 Damien the bell maker also uses lots of leather for his collars, both as the cross pieces of our local wooden bell collars, or for the leather collars more typically used on cows in the Alps and sheep in the Central Range.
 I ordered 6 strips of 8-mm wide, 4.5-mm thick, 1.60-m long strips of leather, 5 € apiece.
 Contrary to the latigo shown by Brian, the strips I got were “treated” on both sides.
 Damien also stripped the corners to make the rounding process easier.
-Rounding the leather strips was still really really hard, I guess the é “tanned” sides made the strips stiffer.
+Rounding the leather strips was still really really hard, I guess the 2 “tanned” sides made the strips stiffer.
 But it did work in the end, as shown on the pictures they got both thicker and narrower after successive passes through those holes.
 They also gained a bit more than 10 cm in length.